-who makes people go down to hell and rise up again.
+who makes people go down to the depths off the underworld

+and rise up again from the great abyss.
 No one can escape his hand.

 3Give him thanks, people of Israel, before all the nations.

 Though he has dispersed you among them 4he now shows you his greatness.